git-atoms/School-git/README.md

 + Practice with VisualStudio Code multi-tool (it's really amazing).

++ A lot of own work with tons of forums, documentations, trainings/curses/tutorials reffering to this project.

 + I will get knowledge, skill and experience for future projects.

 ---